openshift/origin/docs/proposals/build-hooks.md

 If implemented, a pre-push **Build hook** could be used to execute tests before pushing a new image to the registry.
 If tests fail, the image is not pushed.

+## Hooks

+### Hook types

+To cover the use cases above, we might have these hooks:

+1. Pre-build

+2. Pre-push

+3. Post-push

+4. Post-build

+### Hook Input and Output

+The Docker container executing a hook action can get build metadata through environment variables and/or mounted volumes.

+Input to be provided through environment variables:

+- Build UID
+- Build status/phase
+- Docker image ID produced by the build (if build suceeded)

+The hooks return no specific output, however their *exit status* (zero or non-zero) can be used to e.g. prevent a push from happening if a pre-push hook fails.
+That said, hooks are expected to produce side effects most likely via the network.

+The build object is tagged with a label describing the status of the hook execution, and if a Docker image is built as a result of the build, it is as well labeled with hook execution status.